Scam call centers in Ukraine: Structure

 According to an employee of the Dnipro-based public organization Anti-Corruption Council for Human Rights, fraudulent call centers began to appear in large numbers as early as 2014.
 The structure of scam call centers includes rented offices equipped with computers and specialized telephones.
 Important information about the functioning of the offices is stored on remote servers.
 Call centers have operated or continue to operate in various cities in Ukraine, such as Kyiv, Lviv, Dnipro, and Odesa, as well as outside the country — in Poland, Bulgaria, and Greece.
+Sources of Ukrainska Pravda linked the 29 June 2026 bomb attack of the apartment building in Monaco of Vadym Iermolaiev to fraud call centres in Dnipro.

 Investigations by a number of international media outlets have revealed the structure of scam call centers in Ukraine.
 These structures operate within a professional hierarchy that includes junior “sales managers,” experienced “trainers,” “retention managers,” and office managers.
 The youthful office atmosphere of these centers is comparable to the 2013 film The Wolf of Wall Street, as they feature motivational speeches, high staff turnover, and parties.
 Ukrainian job sites such as work.ua and rabota.ua feature high-paying job openings for “sales managers” and “retention managers” associated with fraudulent call centers.

 “Sales managers” are mainly young people, including students and recent graduates.
 Vast majority of call center employees are between the ages of 14 and 20.
 Their main task is to convince victims to make a small initial deposit.
 If a potential customer is unwilling to transfer funds, an experienced social engineer intervenes, posing as a senior and competent specialist to ensure the successful completion of the transaction.
 After the initial deposit is made, the customer is transferred to a “retention manager” whose sole purpose is to extract the maximum amount of money from them.
 At this stage, large-scale enrichment often occurs, deviating from the initial goal.
 Office managers, known as “seniors,” are responsible for managing the financial and operational aspects of the business.
 Most often, it's the “seniors” who decide to use physical and psychological pressure on employees, or, in some cases, do so themselves.
 “Closers” are responsible for organizing work processes and disciplinary work, including the use of violence against employees.
 Psychological support for employees is provided by “mentors.”